Pope Pius XII: Contemporary

-Pius XII was also criticised during his lifetime.
-Leon Poliakov wrote in 1950 that Pius XII had been a tacit supporter of Vichy France's antisemitic laws, calling him "less forthright" than Pope Pius XI either out of "Germanophilia" or the hope that Hitler would defeat Communist Russia.

-After Pius XII's death on 9 October 1958 many Jewish organisations and newspapers around the world paid tribute to his legacy.
+Pius was also criticised during his lifetime.
+Leon Poliakov wrote in 1950 that Pius XII had been a tacit supporter of Vichy France's antisemitic laws, calling him "less forthright" than Pius XI, either out of Germanophilia or the hope that Hitler would defeat Communist Russia.
+British ambassador to the Vatican D'Arcy Osborne called Pius's official policy of not taking sides during WWII "the abnegation of moral leadership in the interests of a strict neutrality," and in his private diary wrote, "But is there not a moral issue at stake which does not admit or neutrality?"
+Osborne later commented, It may perhaps be objected that His Holiness has already publicly denounced moral crimes arising out of the war.
+But such occasional declarations in general terms do not have the lasting force and validity that, in the timeless atmosphere of the Vatican, they might perhaps be expected to retain…A policy of silence in regard to such offences against the conscience of the world must necessarily involve a renunciation of moral leadership and a consequent atrophy of the influence and authority of the Vatican; and it is upon the maintenance and assertion of such authority that must depend any prospect of a Papal contribution to the reestablishment of world peace.
+Kazimierz Papée, the Polish ambassador to the Vatican, after discussing Pius's 1942 Christmas address with him, wrote, The pope is now convinced that he clearly and strongly, albeit generically, condemned German crimes in occupied countries.
+There lies the source of difficulties....
+Pius XII... due to his sensitive and delicate nature, the character of his studies and a certain one-sidedness of his career — exclusively diplomatic and far from [real] life – cannot speak a different language and passes by the realities of our time, not realizing how little an average Catholic can understand and remember from his enunciations, isolated from facts, complex and carefully polished.After Pius XII's death, many Jewish organisations and newspapers around the world paid tribute to him.
 At the United Nations, Golda Meir, Israel's Foreign Minister, said, "When fearful martyrdom came to our people in the decade of Nazi terror, the voice of the Pope was raised for the victims.
 The life of our times was enriched by a voice speaking out on the great moral truths above the tumult of daily conflict."
 The Jewish Chronicle (London) stated on 10 October, "Adherents of all creeds and parties will recall how Pius XII faced the responsibilities of his exalted office with courage and devotion.
 Before, during, and after the Second World War, he constantly preached the message of peace.
 Confronted by the monstrous cruelties of Nazism, Fascism and Communism, he repeatedly proclaimed the virtues of humanity and compassion."
 In the Canadian Jewish Chronicle (17 October), Rabbi J. Stern stated that Pius XII "made it possible for thousands of Jewish victims of Nazism and Fascism to be hidden away..."
 In 6 November edition of The Jewish Post & News in Winnipeg, William Zukerman, the former The American Hebrew columnist, wrote that no other leader "did more to help the Jews in their hour of greatest tragedy, during the Nazi occupation of Europe, than the late Pope".
-Other prominent Jewish figures, such as Israeli Prime Minister Moshe Sharett and Chief Rabbi Yitzhak Herzog expressed their public gratitude to Pius XII.
+Other prominent Jewish figures, such as Israeli Prime Minister Moshe Sharett and Chief Rabbi Yitzhak Herzog expressed their public gratitude to Pius.